OfficeDev/open-xml-docs/docs/word/how-to-change-the-print-orientation-of-a-word-processing-document.md

 then opens the document by using the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open%2A>
 method and sets the `isEditable` parameter to
 `true` to indicate that the document should be read/write.
-The code maintains a Boolean variable that tracks whether the document has changed (so that it can save the document later, if the document has changed).
 The code retrieves a reference to the main document part, and then uses that reference to retrieve a collection of all of the descendants of type <xref:DocumentFormat.OpenXml.Wordprocessing.SectionProperties> within the content of the document.
 Later code will use this collection to set the orientation for